 1. What is mixed crystal

-If low-grade grains are mixed in the area of high-grade grains, the overall performance of the metal material will be diminished.
+If low-grade grains are mixed in with high-grade grains, the overall performance of the metal material will be diminished.
 The greater the proportion of low-grade grains, the more unstable the overall performance of the material will be.

 2. Causes of mixed crystal

 There are two basic reasons for mixed crystals:

 A. Alloying element segregation (uneven distribution of alloying elements)

 Focusing on these two reasons, it starts from steel smelting.

 1. Steel smelting:

 It is well known that the process of steel smelting involves using iron ore and various raw materials to eventually produce molten steel through a complex series of steps, which is then cast into ingots.
 Steel plants are the most professional in the formation process of molten steel, and since the liquid phase molten steel is naturally uniform, no evaluation will be performed here.
 Instead, we will focus on the process of solidifying liquid steel into ingots.

 Ingot segregation is the most prevalent form of segregation.